The Mistress of the Copper Mountain: The Azov Girl

-In many national folktales, the Mistress and Azovka (lit. "the Azov Girl") are identical with each other, and the same stories are told about each of them.
 The tales about Azovka are very different from one another, although they share some common characteristics.
 Firstly, that there's a cave with hidden treasures inside Mount Azov.
 Secondly, few people found the cave, and no one could get the treasures.
 The treasures belong to the Tatars, the Bashkirs, or "the Old People".
 According to popular belief, Azovka lives/is held captive inside the cave (or the mountain), and she guards the treasures.
 In most tales, she is the enchanted girl, possibly stolen by the Tatars, the cursed Tatar princess, the Old People's queen or their elder's daughter.

-Appearances
+Appearances in works

 In The Malachite Box

 The Mistress of the Copper Mountain appears in the third Pavel Bazhov's skaz from The Malachite Box, "The Mistress of the Copper Mountain", first published in the 11th issue of Krasnaya Nov in 1936; and then in many other tales: "The Malachite Casket", "The Stone Flower", "The Manager's Boot-Soles", "Sochen and His Stones", "The Master Craftsman", "The Two Lizards", "A Fragile Twig", "The Grass Hideaway", and "Tayutka's Mirror".
 Bazhov confirmed that he based the character on local legends.
 He said: "Yes, I believe that the series of tales connected with the Gumyoshevsky mine is closer to folklore.
 In my opinion, they represent the attempt to reconstruct the folklore of this mine".
 When asked whether the character from his writing differs from its folklore interpretation, Bazhov replied: "I don't believe there is a difference.
 If there is, it is bad [news]".

 In "The Mistress of the Copper Mountain" she is described as follows:

 You could see from her plait she was a maid.
 It was a sort of deep black, that plait of hers, and didn't dangle as our maids' do, but lay close and straight down her back.
 And the ribbons at the end weren't quite red and weren't quite green, they'd something of both.
 You could see the light shining through them and they seemed to click a little, like thin leaves of copper. [...]
 She was not very tall, with a pretty figure, and she was a real fidget - couldn't sit still a minute. [...]
 Her robe, now, it was something you'd never see anywhere else.
 It was all made of silk malachite, that's a kind you get sometimes.
 It's stone but it looks like silk, you want to take and stroke it.

+This tale concludes by stating: "It's a chancy thing to meet her, it brings woe for a bad man, and for a good one there's little joy".